zackosowski/CSVault/Lessons/CS 2.1- Hello World!.md

 I can open and navigate the Visual Studio Code software using my understanding of its user interface.

-I can write a simple Python program that sends messages to the terminal.
+I can write a simple Python program that sends messages to the terminal in Python.

 ---
 #### Lesson